jfet97/ts-consts/README.md

 ### Duplicate values

 This library won't let you have different keys with the same value.
 This invariant is enforced at compile time for the `fromObject` and `fromTuple` built-ins.
-The developer experience of the current solution is effective but currently not the best.
+Other primitives have chekcs at runtime.
+The developer experience of the current solution is effective but not the best at the moment.

 ```ts
 import { fromObject, fromTuple } from "ts-consts";